devonartis/aws-security-workshops/docs/workshops/identity-round-robin/permission-boundaries/build.md

 Build an IAM policy so that web admins can create customer managed policies.
 They should only be able to edit the policies they create (no other managed policies).
 We will not be using inline policies for this exercise. ["In most cases, we recommend that you use managed policies instead of inline policies."](https://docs.aws.amazon.com/IAM/latest/UserGuide/access_policies_managed-vs-inline.html)

-!!! alert
+!!!
+Attention
-	As you use the provided IAM policy hints, keep in mind where you need to add the account ID, correctly use the resource restrictions and change the region specified if needed (although if you are taking this as part of an AWS event, please use the Ohio region or us-east-2.)
+	As you use the provided IAM policy hints in each task, keep in mind where you need to add the account ID, correctly use the resource restrictions and change the region specified if needed (although if you are taking this as part of an AWS event, please use the Ohio region or us-east-2.)
 Missing any of these items can cause issues with your policies

 ### Walk Through

 * Begin by navigating to the [IAM console](https://console.aws.amazon.com/iam/home).
-* We will grab the AWS account ID.
+* First you will grab the AWS account ID.
 On the first screen you see in the IAM console (which should be the Dashboard) you will see an **IAM users sign-in link**.
 Copy that link because you will need the account ID in the URL for the policies and you will need the entire URL when you hand this account to another team for the **VERIFY** phase.
 ![image1](./images/iam-dashboard.png)
 * Click **Users** on the left menu and create a new IAM user named **`webadmin`**.
 Check **AWS Management Console access** and then either autogenerate a password or set a custom password.
 Uncheck **Require password reset**.
 Attach the AWS managed policies **IAMReadOnlyAccess** & **AWSLambdaReadOnlyAccess** to the user.
 ![image1](./images/create-iam-user.png)
-* Next click “Policies” on the left menu.
+* Next click **Policies** on the left menu.
 Create a new IAM policy based on the hint below.
 Attach this policy to the IAM user you created.

 !!! hint
 	[IAM Identifiers](https://docs.aws.amazon.com/IAM/latest/UserGuide/reference_identifiers.html): You will want to use either naming or pathing resource restrictions in the IAM policy.
 The question marks "**????**" in the resource element below should be replaced with something that could act as a resource restriction.
 Examine the existing resources (roles, Lambda functions) to make sure the policy will give access to existing resources owned by the web admins.
 Replacing the question marks is really the key to this round.